96boards-akebi96/akebi96-tools/README.md

 ### Instruction to create boot firmware image

-Optionally, you can build Akebi96 boot firmware (Trusted Firmware, OP-TEE, and U-Boot) too.
-This must be done after building AOSP, because we have to reuse OP-TEE OS which has been built with AOSP image.
+After building AOSP, you can build Akebi96 boot firmware (Trusted Firmware, OP-TEE, and U-Boot).
+Since OP-TEE application and testcases in AOSP depends on the OP-TEE OS built in AOSP build, we have to reuse OP-TEE OS image for this boot firmware.

 To build boot firmware image, run `scripts/build-akebi96-firmware.sh` in the container.